AlexAxis/learnstorybook-design-system-from-alexis/README.md

 keys: - v1-dependencies-{{ checksum "package.json" }} - v1-dependencies- - run: yarn install - save_cache:
 paths: - node_modules
 key: v1-dependencies-{{ checksum "package.json" }} - run: yarn test

+### Connect to Netlify (deploy)

+Build command: yarn storybook-build<br/>
+Publish directory: storybook-static

+### add the storybook-static directory to our .gitignore file

+storybook-static

+### Git commands

+(-a Tell the command to automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected)<br/>
+(-m Use the given message as the commit message)<br/>
+git commit -am “ignore storybook static”<br/>